alibro005/Leetcode/README.md

 ## 📂 Structure

 Problems are organized by Problem no in separate folders.
-Each solution file is named according to the problem number on leetcode.
+Each solution file is named according to the problem number on leetcode and name of the concept.

 ## 📚 Topics Covered